ko-lja/Venus/README.md

 - Chat API for managing player chat prefixes, suffixes, and other chat-related functionality
 - Service provider registration mechanism for plugins to register their implementations

-## Including Venus in Your Project
+## Including Venus in Your Project (Coming Soon)
+## When Venus is available on JitPack, you’ll be able to include it in your project like this:

 ### Maven